dawn0815/SEOVER-Master/README.md

 ## Note:

+This code is the part of full paper,which use DialogueRNN and bc-LSTM as benchmark models to compare the rusult on MELD and IEMOCAP datasets.
-There are some problems with codes on MELD dataset,we will update soon.
+More codes wil update soon.

 ## Quick Start: